Arksine/moonraker/docs/components.md

 #### *ConfigHelper.get_prefix_sections(prefix)*

 Returns a list section names in the configuration that start with `prefix`.
-These strings can be used to retreve ConfigHelpers via [get_section()](#confighelpergetsectionsection_name).
+These strings can be used to retrieve ConfigHelpers via [get_section()](#confighelpergetsectionsection_name).

 ### The Server Object